c-kick/easy-docker-container-updater/README.md

 Will:
 - Check if a container entry named `plex` exists inside the `containers` object in `container-config.js`,
 - Check if a container named `plex` exists in Docker,
-- Check if a container config path for the container exists, and if not create it,
+- Check if a container config path for `plex` exists inside the `configBasePath` path, and if not; create it,
 - Download the `plexinc/pms-docker:plexpass` image,
 - Check if the image is up-to-date or has been updated, and if it is;
 	- Stop and delete the old `plex` container,